Quinoa Summer Salad

 Pinterest Hidden ImagePinterest Hidden Image

 No doubt about it, I’m a carnivore!
 Although I enjoy meat 🐖🐓🐂 a lot, I also really like salads!
-I find them so versatile, tasty and healthy as well.
+I find them so versatile, tasty, and healthy as well.
 Throughout the year, they’re always on my menu.
 Of course, depending on the season, I make them according to the produce available.

 During the summer, I have a long list of favorites such as Strawberry Salad 🍓, Tabbouleh, Salade Niçoise, Asparagus Summer Salad, Cucumber Salad 🥒, Pasta Primavera, Moroccan Potato Salad, Greek Tuna Pasta Salad, and many more including this one… Quinoa Summer Salad!

 Fresh and light, this dish can be a meal on its own or a side dish.
-With fresh ingredients along with feta cheese 🧀, this healthy salad is loaded with deliciousness!
+With great ingredients along with feta cheese 🧀, this healthy salad is loaded with deliciousness!
 It’s very easy to make and a great addition to your folder.

 Bon Appétit! 🍽